 What Sets UM-Flint's Social Sciences (MA) Program Apart?

-- It is also possible with consent of an advisor to customize the program concentration courses to meet your specific needs.
+In addition to the three offered concentrations, with consent of an advisor it is also possible to customize the program concentration courses to meet your specific needs.

-- The program may be used to meet the 180 State Continuing Education Clock Hours (SCECHs) and can also be used to meet the Provisional Certificate first and second renewal.
+The MA in Social Science program is well suited for teachers seeking graduate-level education in their fields to meet professional standards or deepen their understanding.
+The program may be used to meet the State Continuing Education Clock Hours (SCECHs) and can also be used to meet the Provisional Certificate first and second renewal.

 UM-Flint’s Master of Arts in Social Sciences is also a great match for professionals in the public or private sectors who wish to increase their knowledge of various social, historical, cultural, political, and economic themes.

 The 30-hour graduate credit program is designed primarily for part-time students with evening and some online courses.

 Critical thinking, writing, and analytical skills are greatly enhanced as a result of rigorous coursework and discussion, which offers benefits regardless of your profession.
 Graduates also gain deeper understanding of and appreciation for differences that abound across the global community, preparing them to interact with people of different backgrounds and cultures in the workplace and in society.